-Join Turi McKinley for an in-depth discussion in this video Conclusion and next steps, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Conclusion and next steps, part of Learning Design Thinking: Lead Change in Your Organization.

 - I hope you enjoyed this course and that you're leaving with an understanding of design thinking and how you can support the growth of this mindset within your teams.
 When you speak to others about what you've learned, the top four things to remember about design thinking are that design-led organizations are outperforming their competition because of how designers approach problem solving, but that this benefit comes from a mindset and an organizational culture, not a process, and it can take time to develop a culture of design thinking.